FDA advisers vote to recommend authorization of a pill to treat Covid-19 – KION546

 Advisers to the US Food and Drug Administration voted 13-10 Tuesday to recommend emergency use authorization of a pill made by Merck and Ridgeback Biotherapeutics to help treat Covid-19.

-Members of the FDA’s Antimicrobial Drugs Advisory Committee were split in their vote to recommend molnupiravir, which can reduce the risk someone will progress to severe disease or death by about 30%.
+Members of the FDA’s Antimicrobial Drugs Advisory Committee were split in their vote to recommend molnupiravir, which can reduce the relative risk someone will progress to severe disease or death by about 30%.
+The absolute reduction in risk of severe disease or death was 3% — 9.7% of people who took placebo died, compared to 6.8% of those given molnupiravir.

 If authorization is granted, the drug would be the first oral antiviral treatment to fight Covid-19.
 It comes in capsule form.

+“The final dataset still represented a 30% reduction in hospitalization and death with a separate significant reduction in deaths that motivated me towards the yes vote,” said Dr. George Siberry, medical officer at the US Agency for International Development, who voted yes.

+Siberry said he thinks the drug should only be prescribed for adults and women who are pregnant or may become pregnant should be counseled about potential risks.
+But Siberry said he did not think pregnant women who are at high risk should be excluded from using the drug.

-Molnupiravir is not the only antiviral scientists are developing against Covid-19.
+Molnupiravir is not the only antiviral being developed against Covid-19.
 Pfizer applied for authorization of its antiviral pill this month.
 The FDA has not yet set a date for its advisory panel to review that drug.

+Currently, the only approved antiviral to fight Covid-19 is remdesivir, sold under the brand name Veklury.
+It’s infused and must be given under medical attention.
+Pills could be prescribed and taken at home.

+Other Covid-19 treatments include monoclonal antibodies, which also are infused or injected and kickstart the immune response to infection, steroids to tamp down an immune overreaction to infection in severe disease, and anti-clotting drugs to prevent blood clots.

 The FDA will now consider the committee’s recommendation.
 It doesn’t have to follow the committee’s advice, but often does.